freepik-company/searchruler/README.md

     # returns a JSON response like:
     # { "hits": "total": { "value": 100 }, hits: [ ... ] }
     # hits.total.value checks the total hits of the query
+    # Underhood searchruler uses GJson to get this conditionField to check, so if you
+    # want to get a value from an array you can use aggregations.hosts.buckets.#.total_response_time.value
     conditionField: "hits.total.value"

   # Condition for the rule evaluation.
 It will check the conditionField value with the